 Deciding Which Helmet

-So, how to decide!?
+So, how to decide on a bicycle helmet for your big head?
 The top tier helmet in this pick is the POC Tectal Race SPIN, with unreal levels of comfort, lightweight, and ventilation, as well as above-standard protection levels.
 It is the more costly of the bunch, but you do get more than what you pay for with the Tectal Race SPIN.
 A special mention has to go to the Troy Lee Designs A2 MIPS helmet, which comes in a close second behind the POC Tectal Race for the top tier helmet!

 Best value for money comes down to a three-way tie between the Giro Chronicle, Bell 4Forty, and the POC Axion SPIN.
 Needless to say, both the Chronicle and the 4Forty have more than fair price tags and still offer much the same protection as the other helmets twice their price.
 So if you are after a good helmet that still offers top-quality protection and durability, these will be your go-to.
 The Axion is also in this category, as it offers above and beyond comfort, style, protection, and many extra features for a very good price.

 Having a larger head means all the more to protect!
 Make sure it fits well, don’t settle for one that doesn’t quite fit, as the repercussions are just not worth it.
-There are plenty of options out there, the ones we have listed all come in XL sizing, all are incredibly comfortable, and all exceed safety standards.
+No matter your head size, there will be a helmet out there for any size and any head shape.
+(For narrow shaped heads, see here).
+The helmets we have listed all come in XL sizing, all are incredibly comfortable.
+And most importantly, all exceed safety standards.